Laaxus/laaxus.github.io/_posts/2023-10-10-the-beginning.md

 Hello everyone!

 As Anbeeld stopped supporting [ARoAI](https://github.com/Anbeeld/ARoAI) in 1.3.6, the mod will officialy break for the upcoming 1.5.x version.
-This is why I decided to pick it up where he left it off.
+This is why I decided to pick it up where he left it off, and introduce Laaxus Revision of AI (or LRoAI)!

 My name is Laaxus.
 You may know me as the main AI dev of Cold War Project.
 I've worked on it for months now, so I can confidently say that I understand ARoAI quite well.